Futureproof Your Outside Plant

 Extending the Lifespan of the HFC Network

-The agility and upgradeability of the HFC network provides MSOs with a cost-efficient and speedy path to 10G and multigigabit symmetrical services.
-ATX’s GigaXtend™ end-to-end outside plant portfolio, which includes nodes, amplifiers and taps and passives, offers MSOs a seamless upgrade path to optimized DOCSIS 3.1 and DOCSIS 4.0 architectures, empowering cable operators to extend previous investments largely through drop-in upgrades.
-The GigaXtend GS7 1.8GHz Node and GigaXtend GMC 1.8GHz and 1.2GHz HFC amplifiers enable MSOs to evolve Cisco©GS7000 Nodes and GainMaker amplifiers decades into the future.
-And GigaXtend hardline taps and passives are backward compatible, while also supporting 1.8GHz and higher.
+The agility and upgradeability of the HFC network provide MSOs with flexible, cost-efficient options for their journey to 10G and multigigabit symmetrical services.
+ATX’s GigaXtend® end-to-end outside plant portfolio, which includes node, amplifiers and taps and passives, empowers MSOs to optimize their DOCSIS 3.1 architectures or gradually migrate their networks to DOCSIS 4.0, largely through drop-in upgrades.
+The GigaXtend GS7 1.8GHz Node and GigaXtend GMC 1.8GHz HFC amplifiers enable MSOs to evolve Cisco©GS7000 Nodes and GainMaker amplifiers decades into the future.
+And GigaXtend hardline taps and passives are compatible with DOCSIS 3.0 and 3.1 architectures, while also supporting 1.8GHz and higher.

 Still the only authentic Cisco GainMaker-compatible amplifier on the market and now manufactured in the USA, ATX’s GigaXtend GMC amplifiers inject added intelligence into the network, enabling cable technicians to install and tune 1.8GHz amplifiers through a simple-to-use application that eliminates the need for pads and plug-ins.
+Capable of operating in 1.2GHz mode, GigaXend 1.8GHz amplifiers are fortified with time-saving intelligence that significantly reduces installation complexity and improves reliability, making them the smart upgrade choice even for MSOs currently without plans to migrate to DOCSIS 4.0.

-As a market leader, ATX works closely with ecosystem partners and standard bodies to drive innovative HFC solutions to the next level and provide MSOs a seamless transition to multigigabit symmetrical services.
+As a market leader, ATX works closely with ecosystem partners and standard bodies to drive innovative HFC solutions to the next level and provide MSOs with a seamless transition to multigigabit symmetrical services.
 Always innovating, ATX is dedicated to helping MSOs evolve their networks cost-efficiently and in lockstep with market demand.
 In 2020, the company introduced the 2050 Project, an HFC evolution initiative designed to help MSOs navigate the gradual and decades-long coax-to-fiber transitions of their HFC networks.

 Cisco, the Cisco logo, Cisco Systems, the Cisco Systems logo, and GainMaker are trademarks or registered trademarks of Cisco Systems, Inc. and/or its affiliates in the U.S. and certain other countries.